dh4rm4/A-Reasonably-Secure-Thinkpad/README.md

 gpg --fetch-keys https://keys.qubes-os.org/keys/qubes-master-signing-key.asc
 ```
 ### Verify Master Key Fingerprint
-It is necessary to check with multiple source that the fingerprint you obtain is similar to the one everyone get.
+It is necessary to check with multiple sources that you obtained good the fingerprint.
 ```
 gpg --fingerprint qubes
 pub   4096R/36879494 2010-04-01